tofarr/persisty/examples/messager_1/README.md

 ## Summary

 We have created 2 related entities with external access via REST and GraphQL, but there are no restrictions on access to them.
-Let's add that in the next step
+In [the next step](../messager_2), we will add security constraints.